eslint/rfcs/designs/2023-only-run-reporting-rules/README.md

 A common use-case of the `warn` level is to report errors to the developer in their IDE, but to completely ignore it when running ESLint on the command line via the `--quiet` flag.
 When running with many rules set to the `warn` level, this can cause a significant amount of overhead on ESLint runtime.
-On an example large codebase, I found that by disabling all rules set to warn, I was able to reduce ESLint runtime from 4 minutes and 39 seconds to just 22 seconds.
+On an example large codebase with 154988 lines of TypeScript code, I found that by disabling all rules set to warn, I was able to reduce ESLint runtime from 4 minutes and 39 seconds to just 22 seconds.
 As the `warn` rules are entirely ignored in this situation, this is a substantial amount of wasted time and resources that could be avoided.

 ## Detailed Design